MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 >
 > Some features in the Security & Compliance Center (for example, mailbox archiving) link to existing functionality in the Exchange admin center (EAC).
 To use PowerShell with these features, you need to connect to Exchange Online PowerShell instead of Security & Compliance Center PowerShell.
 For instructions, see [Connect to Exchange Online PowerShell](connect-to-exchange-online-powershell.md).

-For more information about the Security & Compliance Center, see [Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=627054).

 ## What do you need to know before you begin?

 - Estimated time to complete: 5 minutes

 - Microsoft 365 global admins have access to the Security & Compliance Center, but everyone else needs to have their access configured for them.
-For details, see [Give users access to the Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=627057).
+For details, see [Give users access to the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/security/office-365-security/grant-access-to-the-security-and-compliance-center).

 - You can use the following versions of Windows: